 Collars can lower the effectiveness of a lift by not allowing the chain to move freely on the bar.
 Hooks and carabiners are made to slide around a bit, which makes the lift more difficult and helps create more of those desired micro tears.

 Although this is a valid concern, most lifters will not see a noticeable effect whether they use collars or hooks.
 In our educated opinion, this is a matter of personal preference.
 Beginners, especially, need the tight stability offered by locking collars.

 q: Is it safe to lift a heavy barbell with chains?

-Now, something you can do is a regular bench press, with a barbell, with chains on either end next to the weight plates.
-As long as the chains are secured, so they don't slide onto the floor or hit your body, chains are a great way to improve both the intensity and efficacy of a bench press.
+Something you can do is a regular bench press with a barbell, with chains on either end next to the weight plates.
+As long as the chains are secured so they don't slide onto the floor or hit your body, chains are a great way to improve both the intensity and efficacy of a bench press.

-Oil it only if the manufacturer says to in the manual.
+Oil it only if the manufacturer recommends it.
 Inspect it for rust, discoloration, or kinks.
 Only ever use it as directed.
 Consider always wearing gloves to handle the chain, because the oils in your skin may possibly affect the finish.
-Gloves are a good idea anyway because there is always the chance of a sharp-edged weld joint or a burr even on high end lifting chains.

 - Weight Lifting Chains for Powerlifting in the Gym, Equipment Manufacturer Site ,

 - Benefits of Lifting Chains, Weight Training Educational Site ,